Educators say in-person learning not safe, OEA survey indicates

 The results were released Monday.

-Nearly 63% said in-person learning was not safe, while 21% were unsure and nearly 17% said it was safe, said Alicia Priest, Oklahoma Education Association president.
+Nearly 63% said in-person learning was not safe during the ongoing COVID-19 pandemic, while 21% were unsure and nearly 17% said it was safe, said Alicia Priest, Oklahoma Education Association president.
+In-person instruction has been hampered by the pandemic.

 Gov. Kevin Stitt announced last week that pre-K-12 teachers and support staff in direct contact with students would be moved into the second phase of the state's COVID-19 vaccination schedule, up from the third, in an effort to have all schools offer an in-person learning option in January.

 Stitt said he was prepared to ask his appointees to the State Board of Education to require an in-person option.
 He appoints six of the seven board members.
-It was not immediately clear if the State Board of Education could issue the mandate.
+Whether the State Board of Education has the authority to issue the mandate was not immediately clear.

-Of OEA survey respondents, 90.4% said social distancing in schools is not currently possible if everyone was learning in-person at the same time, Priest said.
+Of OEA survey respondents, 90.4% said social distancing in schools is not currently possible if everyone is learning in-person at the same time, Priest said.

-“The data is clear: K-12 schools can operate safely and responsibility with face-to-face learning, and many of Oklahoma’s teachers, support staff and school administrators have done a tremendous job of adapting during a challenging start to this school year,” said Charlie Hannema, a Stitt spokesman.
+But Stitt spokesman Charlie Hannema said that “the data is clear: K-12 schools can operate safely and responsibility with face-to-face learning, and many of Oklahoma’s teachers, support staff and school administrators have done a tremendous job of adapting during a challenging start to this school year.”

-He said the majority of teachers are not members of the OEA and only a fraction completed the OEA survey.
+He said the majority of teachers are not members of the OEA and that only a fraction of the organization's members completed the survey.

-Slightly more than 82% said they were not confident that the governor will provide what is needed to be safe at work, according to the survey results.
+Slightly more than 82% said they were not confident that the governor will provide what is needed to be safe at work.

+Featured video: Gov. Stitt announces K-19 teachers moving up to Phase 2 in COVID-19 vaccination priority

 Gallery: Tulsans of the year — These people gave us hope